bcorcoran/howto-dw1830-arch-linux-endeavouros/README.md

 At this point, you should be able to restart and you'll have working WIFI and Bluetooth.

+## Troubleshooting
 If Bluetooth is not working, head over to https://github.com/winterheart/broadcom-bt-firmware and follow the instructions for installing the appropriate BT firmware.
 Take special note of the section titled "Notes about combined WiFi+Bluetooth devices"

+If you're still running into issues, become familiar with `dmesg`, `lspci`, `lsmod`, `modprobe`, `depmod` which are referenced in the wiki links below.
+These commands combined with a sprinkling of `grep` should get you the information you need to solve your specific issues.

 ### Credits:
 - [nsvdhx on the Arch forums](https://bbs.archlinux.org/viewtopic.php?id=267367)